 Relevant measures will be implemented through the relevant harmonised standards in order to improve the receiver blocking characteristics of MES operating above 1518 MHz according to the conclusion of the ECC Report 263 and to the request sent to ETSI in January 2017 and June 2017.
 The request for ETSI to develop harmonised standards is related to the Radio Equipment Directive (RED However, no) [5].
 Equivalent standards related to the MED, which applies to new, type-approved marine equipment, mutually-recognised within the EU, either by ETSI or IEC, are required.

-In addition, ECC Report 263 identified that there may be a need to provide proportionate protection measures to MES at seaports and airports, and hence there may be a need to apply other mitigation techniques to MFCN BSs in the vicinity of seaports and airports for the frequencies at the top end of the 1492-1518 MHz frequency band to avoid harmful interference to MESs.
-In consequence, CEPT has developed this study on potential blocking of MES receivers caused by MFCN (SDL base stations) [/ operating] below 1518 MHz.
-These MES may need to show correct functioning in bands adjacent to 1518 MHz (including 1525-1559 MHz), as part of operational procedures, prior to departure from sea ports or airports and propose proportionate solutions to address this issue.
+In addition, ECC Report 263 identified that there may be a need to provide proportionate protection measures to MESs at seaports and airports, and hence there may be a need to apply other mitigation techniques to MFCN BSs in the vicinity of seaports and airports for the frequencies at the top end of the 1492-1518 MHz frequency band to avoid harmful interference to MESs.
+In consequence, CEPT has developed this study on potential blocking of MES receivers caused by MFCN (SDL base stations) operating below 1518 MHz.
+These MES may need to show correct functioning in bands adjacent to 1518 MHz (including 1525-1559 MHz), noting that the band 1530-1544 MHz is identified for maritime safety, and the band 1525-1559 MHz is identified for aeronautical safety, prior to departure from sea ports or airports.

-The main activities in this report are:
+The main activities in this Report are:

 to assess the state of the art of MES aeronautical and maritime terminals, in particular blocking measurements of these terminals;

-to provide the relevant background for aeronautical and maritime applicable regulatory framework with a focus onoperational procedures, prior to departure from sea ports or airports;
+to provide the relevant background for aeronautical and maritime applicable international regulatory framework with a focus on aeronautical and maritime operational procedures, including those required prior to departure from sea ports or airports (NB: the situation along routes approaching or departing from destinations has not been addressed);;

-to assess the timing and steps for the introductionMFCN below 1518 MHz and relevant protection of MES terminals in adjacent bands, including a focus on the need and availability of improved MES receivers (not based on the natural obsolescence of the device) taking into account the Rules withinIMO;
+to assess the timing and steps for the introduction of MFCN below 1518 MHz and relevant protection of MES terminals in adjacent bands, includingthe need and availability of improved MES receivers (not based on the natural obsolescence of the device) taking into account the rules within the IMO;

-to help administrations to define the proportionate measures in protecting maritime and aeronautical safety communications and MES terminals operational testing at seaports and airports, prior to departure from sea ports or airports.
+to help administrations define the proportionate measures for protecting maritime and aeronautical safety communications and MES terminals at seaports and airports prior to departure from sea ports or airports.

-Each national administration exercising its sovereign rights over its land territory, territorial sea and air space in the field of frequency management will decide which areas or locations require protection and how to do so, e.g. by using options outlined in this report if suitable to their national circumstances.
-This report also provides examples to show how some countries apply rules within their national borders.
-These are included for information and are not proposed as a common CEPT approach.
+Each national administration exercising its sovereign rights over its land territory, territorial sea and air space in the field of frequency management will decide which areas or locations require protection and how to do so, e.g. by using options outlined in this Report if suitable to their national circumstances.
+Nevertheless, countries must still observe international treaty obligations covering communication services and safety of navigation in ways that meet the legitimate expectations of sea and air transport users.

 Current MES terminals

-Inmarsatsupports a number of L-band maritime mobile earth station, the most common being “Inmarsat-C”, “Mini C”, “Fleet77” and “FleetBroadband.”
+The band 1518-1559 MHz is used by several MSS systems, including those operated by the Inmarsat system. and Thuraya.
+Inmarsat maritime services operate over several types of L-band MES terminals, the most widely used being “Inmarsat C”, “Mini-C”, “Fleet77” and “FleetBroadband.”

-Inmarsat supports three main types of L-band aeronautical earth services, known as “Classic Aero,” “Swift64”, and “SwiftBroadband”.
+Inmarsat also provides three main types of L-band aeronautical services, known as “Classic Aero,” “Swift64” and “SwiftBroadband”.

+These maritime and aeronautical MESs currently receive in all or a part of the band 1518-1559 MHz.; future expansion of service provision by means of broadband technology will be facilitated by continuous use over the entirety of the available spectrum..

 Table 1: Number of Inmarsat terminals currently deployed